Which certification is best for you?

 That means their entire operation is based on furthering research and education in the fields of sports science, health, and fitness.

-It was founded in 1978, at a time where sports science was beginning to tap into new levels of research and knowledge.
+It was founded in 1978, at a time when sports science was beginning to tap into new levels of research and knowledge.

 Today, it is one of the gold standard certs and has an impeccable reputation amongst qualified trainers and the industry as a whole.

-This isn’t your typical PT cert, it is aimed at equipping top-tier trainers with the knowledge, skills, and tools to take unique and challenging situations.
+This isn’t your typical personal training certification, it is aimed at equipping top-tier trainers with the knowledge, skills, and tools to take unique and challenging situations.

 This usually means working in the high-performance field with elite professional athletes.